K. Mark Takai Pacific Warfighting Center: Groundbreaking

 A groundbreaking ceremony was held August 29, 2007.
 Speakers at the event included U.S. Senator Daniel K. Inouye and Navy Admiral Timothy J. Keating, commander of USPACOM.

 During the ground breaking ceremony, which took place at the site of Hangar 38, which was destroyed during the attack on Pearl Harbor, U.S. Senator Daniel K. Inouye stated, "If you're prepared for war, countries that may be thinking about doing mischief have second thoughts, so to prevent war, be ready."

 Building and facility

 The two-story building is 34,300 square feet.
 The center replaced the previous 7,000 square foot simulation center that was located on Camp H.M.
 Smith and housed in a 60 year old former hospital.

 The facility provides space for joint/combined force commanders and staff for live, virtual, or network real-life scenarios.
 The facility includes a theater, video-teleconferencing center, computer room, administration offices and warehouse spacing.
-The facility is equipped with the infrastructure needed to train and prepare forces for managing crisis situations through the USPACOM AOR.
+The facility is equipped with the infrastructure needed to train and prepare forces for managing crisis situations through the USINDOPACOM AOR.

 K. Mark Takai Pacific Warfighting Center Support and Use

-The PWC Supports USPACOM Joint Exercise Program:
+The PWC Supports USINDOPACOM Joint Exercise Program: